osarwar/rFS/README.md

 <img src="regbestsubset.jpg" height="144" width="432">
-*k* is an integer that constrains the size of the model selected.
+*q* is equal to 1 (for lasso-regularization) or 2 (for ridge-regularization). *k* is an integer that constrains the size of the model selected.

 rFS works by first building an initial solution using forward stepwise selection.
 Then, the variables that are active at each step are regularized using either a lasso-like or ridge-like penalty (as implmented in the R package [glmnet](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
 Forward stepwise selection works by including the variable in every step that minimizes the squared error loss, the solution path can be computed very efficiently.
 The regularization step of rFS is also very quick making the algorithm very scalable.